ZahraSadiq/Milestone3_HouseofMasala/README.md

 This User Centric Frontend Project focused on the use of the following languages:
 * HTML5 - for website structure
 * CSS3 - for styling
-* JavaScript -
+* JavaScript - for running interactive features
-* Python including:
+* Python for automating tasks & scripting, including:
     * Flask
     * Flask pymongo
     * Jinja templating
     * BSON
     * Werkzeug
     * Dnspython
-* MongoDB

 ### 2. Other Programs & Frameworks Used

-* Webformatter - to beautify my CSS, HTML, JS code
 * FontAwesome - for all icons used on the buttons
 * Balsamiq - for creating wireframes
 * Bootstrap 4.4.1 - for assisting in responsiveness and layout of website
+* Startup Bootstrap - for website theme
+* MongoDB - database for storing user info & recipes

 ### 3. IDE's